 They taste sweet, kind of like a small almond but not as oily and a lot harder.

-You can buy whole Tigernuts and eat them as a snack or grind them into a flour using a Thermomix but I have found that it is easier to buy Tigernut flour for baking.
+You can buy whole Tigernuts and eat them as a snack or Tigernut flour for baking, it’s similar to Almond Flour.

-This easy as pie Paleo Apple Crumble is delicious hot fresh out of the oven after dinner or cold with a drizzle of coconut cream for a quick breakfast the next day.
+This easy as pie Paleo Apple Crumble is delicious hot fresh out of the oven after dinner served with some ice cream or cold with a drizzle of coconut cream for a quick breakfast the next day.
 Enjoy!

 - 1 tablespoon coconut oil for greasing dish